packetsss/Python/README.md

 It is never, ever, late to learn Python!!

-- **The answer for all of your other questions is collapsible.
+- **The answer to all of your other questions is, collapsible.
 Any questions?**

 The answer is collapsible.